-This recommendation is made by NICE and is endorsed by our Health Advisory Council.
+This recommendation is made in the NICE Clinical Knowledge Summary on coeliac disease and is endorsed by our Health Advisory Council.

 Folic acid is important during pregnancy to protect against neural tube defects (NTDs) such as spina bifida.
 There is no evidence to suggest that people with coeliac disease are more at risk of NTDs and the recommendation for a higher folic acid level during pregnancy is precautionary in case there is ongoing damage in the gut which could reduce absorption of vitamins such as folic acid.